-I visited the north coast of Colombia with some friends I met in Cali.
-After hearing about how amazing the north coast was from other travellers, it quickly made its way to the top of my list of places to visit in Colombia.
+After hearing about how epic the north coast was from other travellers, it quickly made its way to the top of my list of places to visit in Colombia.
+As soon as I arrived in Colombia I made some friends who were also super keen to visit La Guarija and we ended up planning a trip together.

 We organised our trip with Calle 11 - the hostel we were staying at in Santa Marta.
 It was a 3 day/2 night trip from Santa Marta all the way to Punta Gallinas, the most northern point of Colombia - the trip cost us roughly 250,000 COP (approx $115 AUD) each.